-In his 12 years as the head coach at Saint Mary’s, two-time West Coast Conference Coach of the Year Randy Bennett has developed a program that has brought a level of excitement and expectation never before seen on the picturesque Moraga, Calif. campus.
+In his 13 years as the head coach at Saint Mary’s, two-time West Coast Conference Coach of the Year Randy Bennett has developed a program that has brought a level of excitement, expectation and competitiveness never before seen on the picturesque Moraga, Calif. campus.

-During his tenure, Bennett has become the school's men's basketball all-time wins leader (263 victories, going into 2013-14), guided SMC to seven post-season appearances (5 NCAA and 2 NIT), led the Gaels to their first post-season victories and had a player drafted (Patrick Mills, 2009) into the NBA for the first time since 1984.
+During his tenure, Bennett has become the school's men's basketball all-time wins leader (283 victories, going into 2014-15), guided SMC to eight post-season appearances (5 NCAA and 3 NIT), led the Gaels to their first post-season victories and had a player drafted (Patrick Mills, 2009) into the NBA for the first time since 1984.
 He has earned two WCC Coach of the Year honors and was named a USA Basketball assistant coach for the team that represented the USA at the 2011 FIBA U19 World Championships in Latvia.

 With the team's 28 wins in 2012-13, Bennett guided the Gaels to six-straight 25-win seasons and is the only coach in school history to lead teams to back-to-back 20-win campaigns.
-Only four programs nationally (Duke, Gonzaga, Kansas, Saint Mary's) have won 25 or more games over the last six seasons.
-Over the last six years, Saint Mary's has an 161-43 overall record for a .789 winning percentage.
+During that six-year period, only four programs nationally (Duke, Gonzaga, Kansas, Saint Mary's) won 25 or more games.

 In 2012, Matthew Dellavedova gave the Gaels the first back-to-back WCC players of the year since 1962.
 He also became the school's first-ever male first-team Academic All-America selection and was among five finalists for the Bob Cousy Award, given to the nation's best point guard.
 He earned all-WCC honors three times and twice was a honorable mention All-America selection.